All Products

 Prerequisites

-1. Obtain the endpoint and authentication token of Managed Service for OpenTelemetry, and store the authentication token in the cluster Secret so that the OpenTelemetry Collector can read the configuration and authentication information.
+1. Retrieve the endpoint and authentication token from Managed Service for OpenTelemetry, then store the token in a cluster Secret so that the OpenTelemetry Collector can read the configuration and authentication information.

-3. Use kubelet to enable Tracing Analysis and configure relevant parameters (sample rate).
-Then, the collected data is forwarded to the Managed Service for OpenTelemetry by using the OpenTelemetry Collector.
+3. Configure kubelet tracing parameters (endpoint and sampling rate) so that trace data is forwarded to Managed Service for OpenTelemetry through the OpenTelemetry Collector.

-Step 1: Obtain the endpoint and authentication token
+Step 1: Get the endpoint and authentication token

 1. Log on to the Managed Service for OpenTelemetry console.
 In the left-side navigation pane, click Integration Center.